Saturday 28 February 1942

 |"Changing the 16-inch guns on HMS RODNEY at Cammel Laird shipyard, Birkenhead.
 Lowering a gun into position in "A" turret."
 28 February 1942. © IWM (A 7690).|

 American Homefront: "Moonlight Cocktail" by Glenn Miller and his Orchestra and written by Luckey Robers with lyrics by Kim Gannon hits No. 1 on the Billboard singles chart.
 It remains on top for ten weeks, taking over from Miller's own "String of Pearls."
 The record was recorded on 8 December 1941 with vocals by Ray Eberle and The Modernaires.
 However, not everybody enjoys "Moonlight Cocktail," as the BBC bans it in August 1942 as "sentimental slush" that does not aid the war effort.
-"Moonlight Cocktail" is the number two record of 1942, behind only Bing Crosby's classic "White Christmas."
+"Moonlight Cocktail" becomes the number two record of 1942, behind only Bing Crosby's classic "White Christmas."

 |Picture Post magazine, 28 February 1942.
 At this point in the war, India considered very much in jeopardy.|

 February 1, 1942: The US Navy Strikes Back

 February 2, 1942: Germans Recovering in Russia

 February 3, 1942: Japanese Shell and Bomb Singapore

 February 8, 1942: Japan Invades Singapore